PureEval/Docs/docs/api/application.md

   If the component has a template or a render function defined, it will replace any existing DOM nodes inside the container.
 Otherwise, if the runtime compiler is available, the `innerHTML` of the container will be used as the template.

   In SSR hydration mode, it will hydrate the existing DOM nodes inside the container.
-If there are [mismatches](/guide/scaling-up/ssr.html#hydration-mismatch), the existing DOM nodes will be morphed to match the expected output.
+If there are, the existing DOM nodes will be morphed to match the expected output.

   For each app instance, `mount()` can only be called once.